tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   decomposed = seasonal_decompose(df['liquor_sales'], model='multiplicative')
   ```

-* The model is specified as multiplicative because the seasonal flunctation (the spikes) increases with the series.
+* The model is specified as multiplicative because the seasonal fluctuation (the spikes) increases with the series.

 Explain that the time series is decomposed visually by the library: